mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/pool-configuration-reference/v1-reference/index.md

 ---
 layout: layout.pug
-navigationTitle:  Edge-LB pool configuration V1
+navigationTitle:  V1 Pool Reference
-title: Pool configuration (REST API V1)
+title: V1 Pool Reference
-menuWeight: 81
+menuWeight: 84
-excerpt: Provides reference information for Edge-LB pool configuration settings (REST API V1)
+excerpt: Reference for all Edge-LB pool configurations options in the V1 API
 enterprise: true
 ---

-The tables below describe the possible configuration options if you are using the [Edge-LB REST API version 1](#api-v1).
-For examples of pool configuration settings when you are working with the Edge-LB REST API version 1 specification, see [Pool configuration examples (REST API V1)](/services/edge-lb/reference/v1-reference/pool-config-v1-examples/).
+# V1 Pool Reference

+The tables below describe all possible configuration options.
+The majority of fields have sensible defaults and should be modified with caution.

-# Configuration guidelines
+## Configuration Guidelines

 - If a default is not set, it will be left empty, even for objects.
 - Set defaults in the object that is furthest from the root object.
 - Always set a default for arrays.
-- The "nullable" value allows the output JSON field to be set to the `golang` "zero value".
+- The purpose of "nullable" is to allow the output JSON field to be set to the `golang` "zero value".
 Without "nullable", the field will be removed altogether from the resulting JSON.
 - Actual validation is done in the code, not expressed in swagger.
 - Since an empty boolean is interpreted as "false", do not set a default.
 - Use CamelCase.